developerVilchez/javaScript/README.md

 ### Run a function

-Up to here we only have declare the functions.
+Up to here we only have declare the functions. <br>
 For the function to do something, we have to invoke or call the function using the function name, followed by parentheses with any arguments that are passed into it, if it has any.
 `cookChiken(6); or doubleAction(look, jump); or sayHello()`